vmtk/vmtk.github.com/download/index.md

 	 sudo easy_install path-to-vmtk-egg

-After installation you will have to manually set environment variables (see installation from source section at the end of the page). <br/>
+After installation you will have to manually set environment variables <br/>

+Last lines of the installation process will give you information about the installed location of vmtk:

+    Installed usr/local/lib/python2.7/dist-packages/vmtk-1.3-py2.7.egg
+    Processing dependencies for vmtk==1.3
+    Finished processing dependencies for vmtk==1.3

+Use this information in order to setup your environment variables, e.g.:
+NB pay attention to add / at the beginning of the VMTKHOME path.

+    VMTKHOME=/usr/local/lib/python2.7/dist-packages/vmtk-1.3-py2.7.egg
+    export PATH=$VMTKHOME/vmtk/bin:$PATH
+    export LD_LIBRARY_PATH=$VMTKHOME/vmtk/lib:$LD_LIBRARY_PATH
+    export PYTHONPATH=$VMTKHOME/vmtk:$PYTHONPATH

 ### Mac OSX packages